Let’s compare batch feed VS continuous feed garbage disposal, as the two broadly widespread household kitchen disposals.

 If you trash uneaten food in the garbage can, it can rot and develop unpleasant smells.
 If you live in an area with monthly or weekly garbage pickup, you can pile up an enormous amount of uneaten food.

-The wall mount range hood can remove the odors but may not remove all of them from your kitchen, so garbage disposal is a nifty appliance.
+The top-quality products of wall mount range hoods can remove the odors but may not remove all of them from your kitchen, so garbage disposal is a nifty appliance.

 Therefore, the odors can get extremely unpleasant.
 There are ways to deal with odors, but they require extra costs and time for maintenance.